nr-amine/Distributed-KMS/README.md

 ## Known Limitations

-- **No transport security (HTTP only).** Right now, shares are sent over plain HTTP.
-This means an attacker with network access could intercept shares in transit — which largely defeats the purpose of secret sharing.
-Switching to HTTPS (with mutual TLS between services) is the obvious next step before this would be production-ready.
+- **No transport security (HTTP only).** Right now shares are sent over plain HTTP.
+Which largely defeats the purpose of secret sharing.
+Switching to HTTPS is the obvious next step before this would be usable irl.
 - **Shared volume between nodes.** In the Docker setup, all nodes write to the same Docker volume (different files, same volume).
 In a real deployment, each node should run on a separate machine.
 - **No authentication.** Any client that can reach the orchestrator can store and retrieve secrets.